Allen-Synthesis/EuroPi/contributing.md

 A PR will typically progress through the following steps:

   1. PR opened by author
-  2. Reviewers add comments, questions, discussion points, and request changes
+  2. Reviewers add comments in the form of questions, discussion points, suggestions and required changes.
+  3. PR participants discuss the comments
-  3. The author responds to these comments, and makes requested changes
+  4. The author makes requested changes
-  4. Repeat steps 2 and 3 until reviewers approve the PR
+  5. Repeat steps 2 - 4 until reviewers approve the PR
   6. PR is merged into the main branch

+A comment left by a reviewer, even a **\[required\]** change, is not meant to be final, it is meant to be the beginning of a discussion.
+It is perfectly reasonable for a reviewer to require a change, only to have a discussion with the author that clarifies their understanding and then changes their opinion.

+Comments or reviews on Pull Requests are *never* intended to be negative, however if you are unused to the matter of fact way that Git reviews are completed it may seem that way.
+If you believe someone is being genuinely antagonistic, please contact the Rory [via email](mailto:contact@allensynthesis.co.uk) or [on Discord](https://discordapp.com/users/roryjamesallen#6370).

 The PR process is expected to take time, in the range of days to weeks.
-This repository is run mainly by volunteers, with other jobs and families, so your Pull Request may take some time before it's allowed to merge.
+This repository is run mainly by volunteers, with other jobs and families, so a Pull Request may take some time before it's allowed to merge.
 This will just depend on what other things the maintainers have going on at any given time, please don't think anyone is ignoring your contributions!

-  * comments are meant to be supportive not negative (from tips section)
-  * details on types of comments
-    * required change
-    * optional change
-    * discussion
+## Comment labels

+  * **\[required\]** - The change requested in this comment is required for the reviewers approval.
+Typically this will be based on the PR guidelines.
+If the request is not backed up by the PR guidelines, the reviewer should explain their reasoning.
+  * **\[optional\]** - The change requested in this comment is a suggestion that the reviewer thinks will improve the PR, but is not required for approval.
+It can be completed at the author's discretion.
+  * **\[question\]** - The reviewer is asking the author a question to better their understanding of the change.
+No change is requested, but it is likely that an answer to the question is required for the reviewer's understanding, and therefore approval.
+  * **\[discussion\]** - The reviewer is starting a discussion on a topic related to the proposed change.
+The discussion may later result in requesting changes to the PR, the opening of new issues, or opening new PRs at the participants discretion.

 ## PR guidelines and requirements
   * PR Description requirements
 ### General

-  * Favor small cohesive PRs (from tips section)
+Please try to keep Pull Requests to as few a files as possible.
+For example: if you have made some spelling changes to a main file, and are also uploading a script to the contrib folder, please try to separate these into two different Pull Requests so that the workload for the maintainers is more manageable.
+Keeping each PR smaller will also mean that it will be merged much faster!

   * respect existing organization
   * spelling and grammar
 ### Documentation